 JetBlue also has no blackout dates for award travel.
 You can book any class of service using JetBlue points, including Mint Business Class seats, even on popular travel dates like the day before Thanksgiving or Christmas Eve.

 Don’t forget that both JetBlue and Southwest are Chase Ultimate Rewards transfer partners!
-This allows you to transfer Chase Ultimate Rewards points to either airline at a 1:1 ratio if you have the Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred card.
+This allows you to transfer Chase Ultimate Rewards points to either airline at a 1:1 ratio if you have the Chase Sapphire Preferred Card, Chase Sapphire Reserve, or Chase Ink Business Preferred card.

 Keep in mind, the cost of an award seat on either airline is based on the cash price of a ticket.
 So booking early will ensure that seats are still available at lower prices.
 If there aren’t any seats left for sale, you’re out of luck.